H3dkyV/H3dkyV.github.io/action.md

 permalink: /action/
 ---

 1. Call Congressman Conaway.
-Daily.
 His Midland office's phone number is (432) 687-2390.
 Contact him about anything going on that concerns you.
 A guide on how to make effective phone calls to his office is found on page 23 of the [Indivisible Guide](https://www.indivisibleguide.com/resource/guide-english-pdf/).
 5. Attend local party meetings.
 2. Fax our Senators' and Congressman's office.
 The easiest way to do this is to use a free service called [Resistbot](https://resistbot.io/).
 To use it, text RESIST to 50409.
 From there you can send a message that will be faxed to them.
 3. Register to vote.
 Go to [Vote.gov](vote.gov) to get a form to fill out and mail in.